 During an IUI, sperm are placed inside the uterus through a catheter to bypass the vagina and cervix and get closer to the site of natural fertilization.
 From there, nature takes its course.
 Some couples will try this approach to achieving conception multiple times.
 With IVF, both sperm and eggs are taken from a couple and combined in the lab to achieve fertilization outside the body.
 Several days later, resulting embryos can be transferred to the women’s uterus or cryogenically preserved.
 Transferred embryos must implant in the uterine lining on their own before a pregnancy can result.

 Our doctors work closely with a urologist who has expertise in fertility planning.
-He can either do a vasectomy reversal (which is most successful if the vasectomy was done less than five years ago) or a sperm aspiration (which extracts sperm from the epididymus or from a testicular biopsy while the patient is under anesthesia).
+He can either do a vasectomy reversal (which is most successful if the vasectomy was done less than five years ago) or a sperm aspiration (which extracts sperm from the epididymis or from a testicular biopsy while the patient is under anesthesia).
 You may be able to conceive naturally after a reversal, or aspirated sperm can be used to fertilize eggs retrieved during an IVF cycle.

 We’re always happy to pick up where your regular ob/gyn left off exploring your infertility.
 Hopefully, we’ll return you to your doctor as a pregnant patient in your second trimester!
 Remember, fertility is our specialty, and we’re privileged to have advanced testing and treatment options at our disposal.
 It is helpful if you can bring copies of relevant medical records with you to bring us up to speed.
 Some testing may have to be repeated if too much time has passed for the results to still be considered valid.

 One out of every four pregnancies ends in a miscarriage, and one third of women who conceive experience more than one loss.
 Assisted reproduction does not affect those general statistics, but infertile women are subject to the same miscarriage odds as those who conceive naturally.
 The risk of miscarriage increases with the intake of tobacco, caffeine and alcohol as well as some over-the-counter medications.
+Learn more about the risks of miscarriage and how to take the necessary steps to help lower your chance of miscarriage from our blog.

 For most women, fertility begins to decline at age 35 when egg quality starts to decrease.
 By age 40, the majority of eggs produced are chromosomally abnormal.
 Some women face this transition in their 20s, while others remain fertile well into their 40s.
 Simple blood tests are available to help determine the “age” of your ovaries and the quality of your eggs.
-Women of all ages who find that their eggs are no longer viable can take advantage of the egg donor program available through the Fertility Center.
+Women of all ages who find that their eggs are no longer viable can take advantage of the egg donor program available through Fertility Center.
 Young, non-smokers who are willing to anonymously give their eggs to couples who need them are recruited, carefully screened, tested and counseled before being added to the donor pool.

 Surprisingly, secondary infertility is more prevalent than primary infertility with millions of Americans affected by the inability to become pregnant or carry a pregnancy to term following the birth of one or more biological children.
-Couples are far less apt to seek treatment for this condition if they conceived easily the first time or believe that past fertility insures future fertility.
+Couples are far less apt to seek treatment for this condition if they conceived easily the first time or believe that past fertility ensures future fertility.
 Once they do see a specialist, many feel regretful for not having taken a more aggressive approach to treatment when they were younger since advancing age is often an issue in secondary infertility.
 Another challenge for couples with secondary infertility involves balancing their grief and worry about having another child with the joy they find in their existing child.